BluaceBV/documentationbasefunctionality/topics/deferral-templates.md

 | Period description  | <ul><li>%1 = No of day</li><li>%2 = No of week</li><li>%3 = Month as number</li><li>%4 = Written month</li><li>%5 = Written month</li><li>%6 = Year</li></ul>  |
 | Adjusted Date Formula  | -1M <br> As a result, the first booking is not made on the entered start date, but 1 month earlier.  |

-How this works in the section [Use Deferral Templates](use-deferral-templates.md).
+More information on how this works can be found in the section: [Use Deferral Templates](use-deferral-templates.md).

 ## Calculation Method
 When creating a deferral template, we can indicate what the calculation method is.